AbelTattah/Buddy00/README.md

 ## Overview

 Welcome to Buddy, your go-to Student Companion App!
 This application is designed to provide students with convenient access to essential information and resources, making academic life a breeze.
-With Buddy, you can stay updated on announcements, access learning materials, and retrieve important school documents like timetables and handbooks.
+With Buddy, you can stay updated on announcements, access learning materials, and access important school documents like timetables and handbooks.

-This is an expo Managed React Native app.
+This is a React Native Expo app.

 ## Getting Started